vmware-tanzu-labs/cf-mgmt/README.md

 total-services: -1
 paid-service-plans-allowed: true

-# added in 0.48+ which will remove users from roles if not configured in cf-mgmt
+# added in 0.0.48+ which will remove users from roles if not configured in cf-mgmt
 enable-remove-users: true/false

+# added in 0.0.64+ which will remove users from roles if not configured in cf-mgmt
+private-domains: ["test.com", "test2.com"]
+enable-remove-private-domains: true/false
 ```

 #### Space Configuration